sitan-uca/sitan-mobile-app/README.md

 ### Indy

-Much of the emerging standards AMA-X and Aries Framework implement are born out of the [Indy-Agent]() community.
+Much of the emerging standards AMA-X and Aries Framework implement are born out of the [Hyperledger Indy](https://hyperledger-indy.readthedocs.io/en/latest/index.html) community.